-You will be switched back to your original internet service provider network connection if your VPN happens to disconnect.
+You will be switched back to your original internet service provider network connection if your VPN happens to disconnect in New Zealand.
 You can reconnect it again to move over to the VPN network again.

-What happens if my VPN disconnects while Torrenting?
+What happens if my VPN disconnects in New Zealand while Torrenting?